 \subsection{Wide Models}

 Most of the methods that we have studied so far in this section are examples of learning and using deep models.
-Another design choice we generally face is to determine the width for a neural network.
-Typically, the \textbf{width} of a Transformer model can be defined as the number of dimensions of a representation at some position of the input sequence, that is, the parameter $d$.
-Increasing this width is a common method to obtain a more complex and more powerful model.
-For example, in \citet{Vaswani-etal:2017Transformer}'s work, a wide model (called Transformer big) leads to significant improvements in translation quality for machine translation systems.
-More recently, wider models have been proposed to boost systems on large-scale tasks \citep{lepikhing-etal:2021shard,fedus-etal:2022switch}.
+Another design choice we generally face is determining the width of a neural network.
+Typically, the \textbf{width} of a Transformer model is defined as the dimensionality of a representation at some position in the input sequence, that is, the parameter $d$.
+Increasing this width is a common method for obtaining a more complex and powerful model.
+For example, in the work of \citet{Vaswani-etal:2017Transformer}, a wide model (referred to as Transformer-Big) leads to significant improvements in translation quality for machine translation systems.
+Such wide models have been widely used to boost system performance on large-scale tasks~\citep{lepikhing-etal:2021shard,fedus-etal:2022switch}.

 However, developing very wide Transformer models is difficult.
-One difficulty is that training such systems is computationally expensive.
-While the number of the model parameters (or model size) grows linearly with $d$, the time complexity of the models grows quadratic with $d$ (see Table \ref{tab:transformer-parameter-num-and-time}).
-In some NLP tasks, it is found empirically that the training effort that we need to obtain satisfactory performance is even an exponential function of the model size \citep{kaplan-etal:2020scaling}.
-These results suggest ways to improve the efficiency of training when we enlarge $d$.
+One major challenge is that training such systems is computationally expensive.
+While the number of model parameters (the model size) grows linearly with $d$, the time complexity of the model grows quadratically with $d$ (see Table~\ref{tab:transformer-parameter-num-and-time}).
+In some NLP tasks, it has been found empirically that the training effort required to obtain satisfactory performance follows a scaling law~\citep{kaplan-etal:2020scaling}.
+These results emphasize the need for ways to improve training efficiency when enlarging $d$.

 One simple method is to incrementally grow the model along the dimension of $d$, rather than training the model from scratch.
-Suppose we have an initial model involving a $d_1 \times d_1$ parameter matrix $\mathbf{W}_1$, for example, the linear transformation of each query or key in some layer.
+Suppose we have an initial model with a $d_1 \times d_1$ parameter matrix $\mathbf{W}_1$, for example, the linear transformation of each query or key in some layer.
 We can train this model to obtain optimized $\mathbf{W}_1$ in a regular way.
 Then, we want to extend this model to a wider model where $\mathbf{W}_1$ is replaced by a $d_2 \times d_2$ parameter matrix $\mathbf{W}_2$.
 Let us assume for simplicity that $d_2 = k d_1$.
 There are several ways to expand a $d_1 \times d_1$ matrix to a $k d_1 \times k d_1$ matrix.
 The simplest of these may be to use $\mathbf{W}_1$ to fill $\mathbf{W}_2$.
 We can write $\mathbf{W}_2$ in the form